MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/analytics-summary.md

 Description | Details
 ----------- | -------
 Topic | A Dynamics 365 Virtual Agent for Customer Service topic.
 Rate | The percentage of engaged sessions for the topic that are resolved.
-A resolved session is an engaged session in which a customer receives an end-of-session survey and either does not respond to the survey or responds with *Yes*.
+A resolved session is an engaged session in which a customer receives an end-of-conversation survey and either does not respond to the survey or responds with *Yes*.
 Impact | The topic's resolution rate impact score.
 The resolution rate impact score is the overall resolution rate including the topic minus the overall resolution rate excluding the topic.

 The chart displays the impact as a red or blue bar.
 A red bar indicates that the topic's resolution rate is greater than the average resolution rate, resulting in a negative impact on overall resolution rate.
 A blue bar indicates that the resolution time is shorter, resulting in a positive impact on overall resolution rate performance.